 • Dental Cosmetics Costa Rica• Azofeifa & Castro Dental Specialists• Catedral Dental

-Please be aware that our dentist warranties only cover the work they carry out.
-It does not extend to additional travel or accommodation costs you may incur, and in this case, we suggest taking out an additional medical complications insurance policy which will cover you for these additional travel expenses.
+Please be aware that our dentists' warranties only cover the work they carry out.
+It does not extend to additional travel or accommodation costs you may incur, and in this case, we suggest taking out an additional medical complications insurance policy that will cover you for these additional travel expenses.
 A small extra outlay for total peace of mind can be worthwhile for some.

 You won’t need to speak Spanish in order to be understood by our dentists.
 They all have English-speaking staff at their offices.